ibm-cloud-docs/power-iaas/cli-power-iaas-onprem.md

       --replication-sites strings                       Indicates the replication sites of the boot volume.
 See "ibmcloud pi disaster-recovery" command to get a list of replication sites.
       --shared-processor-pool string                    The shared processor pool ID of the pool that the server will be in.
       --software-tier string                            IBMi licensing software tiers.
 Must be set with "--virtual-serial-number" option.
 Valid values are: P05, P10, P20, P30.
       --storage-affinity string                         Affinity policy for storage pool selection.
-Valid values are "affinity" and "anti-affinity".
+Valid values are: "affinity" and "anti-affinity".
                                                         If "--storage-pool" is provided, then this option cannot be specified.
       --storage-affinity-instance string                PVM instance identifier or name to base storage affinity policy against.
                                                         This is required if "--storage-affinity affinity" is specified and "--storage-affinity-volume" is not provided.